 Flies or Flys, in Sum

-I hope this English lesson has helped teach the blanket rule that in the “flies or flys” quandary, the correct spelling of the conjugation of the verb AND the plural of the noun is always simply “flies” — because the word “flys” simply does not exist.
+I hope this English lesson has helped teach the blanket rule that in the “flies or flys” quandary, the correct spelling of the conjugation of the verb AND the plural of the noun is always simply “flies.”
+The word “flys” simply does not exist — just as the rule with “ninty or ninety,” where the former is always wrong.

 Want a way to remember this?
 In the word “flys,” look at the “y” in the second to last letter and think, WHY did I spell it wrong?
 Then imagine grabbing the fake word by the handle created by the tail of the “y” and hurling it into the trash can!
 Wave goodbye as it FLIES through the air and lands with a plop in the rubbish bin, eaten by flies and never to be seen again.